newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/cigarette-license.md

 Trenton, NJ 08646-0252

+## Vending Machines: Additional Requirements
+Check with your municipality for any additional requirements for owning and operating a vending machine in your location, if applicable.

+## Additional Tax Requirements
 For more information on taxes and other requirements visit the [Tobacco and Vapor Products Tax page](https://www.nj.gov/treasury/taxation/tobacco.shtml).

 :::callout{ showHeader="false" headerText="" showIcon="true" calloutType="informational" }